 The United States is a top contender in the sport of goalball.
 The U.S. Women have been described as the most successful program in the history of goalball while the men are #1 in overall men’s Paralympic medal count.

 Most recently, the United States was the only nation to have both goalball teams medal at the Rio 2016 Paralympic Games.
 The last time both U.S. Men’s and Women’s Goalball Teams made it to the Paralympic podium in the same Games was 2004.
 In Athens, U.S. Women earned silver while U.S. Men earned bronze.
 The U.S. Women beat host-country Brazil in the bronze medal game, finishing behind Turkey and China.
 The U.S. Men medaled for the first time at a Paralympic Games in 12 years winning silver, behind Lithuania.

 Part of the success seen by the U.S. Men at the 2016 Paralympic Games stemmed from the establishment of a full-time resident program with Turnstone Center in Fort Wayne, Indiana.
 Developing goalball athletes were invited to apply for the first-ever goalball resident program in the U.S. Athletes were selected and moved to Fort Wayne in October 2015.
 The resident team trained together 5 days a week, lived together and ate together.
 The cohesion created a strong team dynamic which ultimately helped them win silver in Rio.
 Two years later, the resident program opened to female athletes with the first class of resident athletes arriving October 2017.

-U.S. Men’s and Women’s teams are now focused on 2018 World Championships where they will compete to qualify for the Tokyo 2020 Paralympic Games.
+U.S. Men’s and Women’s teams are now focused on qualifying for the Tokyo 2020 Paralympic Games.